EdcMax/date-util-func/README.md

 ## Design

-The main goroutine loads `Procfile` and starts each comma
+The main goroutine loads `Procfile` and starts each command in the file.
+Afterwar